Yukechan2002/ChatApplication-FE/README.md

 # Welcome to Dheechat!

 This guide will help you get started with using Dheechat.
 Follow these instructions to navigate through our application.

+#### Disclaimer:
+Since the application is in development stage you may face some issues at some point of time.
+Please **refresh the page**, It may resolve the issue.

 ## 1. Getting Started